stratisMarkou/random-walks/random-walks/book/lst/001-propositional-calculus.md

 To show that a statement is a tautology, we can use a [truth table](https://en.wikipedia.org/wiki/Truth_table), which is a big table that summarises the value that a valuation function takes on each proposition for each inductive step.
 We can write out all possible starting combinations of truth values on $P,$ and the resulting propositions in $L,$ until we determine the value of the proposition we are after.
 If the value of this proposition is true for any starting combination of truth values of $P,$ then it is a tautology.

+We can now define semantic entailment.
+Informally a set of propositions $S$ (the assumptions) entails a proposition $t$ if for any valuation that is true on the assumptions is also true on $t.$

 :::{margin}
 Note that here we have reused the symbol $\models$ that we introduced in our definition of {prf:ref}`tautology<def:lst-tautology>`.